-On February 12, 2024, CRL detected suspicious activity in its network environment.
-Upon discovery of this incident, CRL promptly took steps to secure its network and engaged a specialized cybersecurity firm to investigate the nature and scope of the incident.
-As a result of the investigation, CRL learned that an unauthorized actor accessed certain files and data stored within our network.
+On June 26, 2024, the Clinics detected suspicious activity in their network environment.
+Upon discovery of this incident, the Clinics promptly took steps to secure its network and engaged a specialized cybersecurity firm to investigate the nature and scope of the incident.
+As a result of the investigation, the Clinics learned that an unauthorized actor potentially accessed and acquired certain files and data stored within its network.

-Upon learning this, CRL began a time-consuming and detailed reconstruction and review of the data stored on the server at the time of this incident to understand whose information was affected.
-On April 17, 2024, CRL identified persons whose sensitive data was included within the impacted data.
+Upon learning this, the Clinics launched a review of the potentially affected data to identify the individuals and information involved.
+On September 10, 2024, the Clinics identified persons whose personal health information ("PHI") was included within the impacted data.
 At this time, we have no evidence any of the information has been misused by a third party, but because information related to you was disclosed, we are notifying you out of full transparency.